davidgutierrezrubio/jmathanim/manual/06_MathFormulas/MathFormulas.md

 ![equation01](equation01.gif)

 It's nice, but not illustrative.
-It would be better to force the "+2" to convert into "-2", and the original "=" sign to their destination "=" sign.
+It would be better to force the "+2" to convert into "-2", and the originals "x" and "=" glyphs to their counterparts "x" and "=" glyphs.
 For this we have the `TransformMathExpression` animation class.
 But first, we must be clear about the indexes of the different shapes that compose the latex objects.
 For that, we use the method `formulaHelper`:

 ```java
 formulaHelper(t1,t2);